-Q: Can we be married on a private property?
+Can we be Married on Private Property?

 A legal marriage can only be conducted in Ireland at a place that is open to the public, so this means a legal marriage is not possible on a private property.
 It is believed that the reason for this requirement has something to do with an ancient law which states that an un-invited member of the public must be able to enter the marriage ceremony space to object to the marriage if the marriage is not lawful.

 Although you can’t have a legal marriage on private property, you can have a non-legal wedding ceremony on a private property with a separate legal marriage with your witnesses only, at a neqrby location that is open to the public, either on the same day, or on any previous day of your choosing.